vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ### Connecting to the SFTP server

-The address of the SFTP server is `sftp.vipps.no`.
+This is a standard SFTP service, and the address of the SFTP server is `sftp.vipps.no`.
 When connecting to the SFTP server you need to supply the username you created.
 In the picture above this is "hakon".

+Vipps can not help with SFTP basics, but recommend this for an overview: https://www.ssh.com/ssh/sftp/

 **Please note:** Vipps may change the IP addresses of `sftp.vipps.no`.
 To ensure that you are whitelisting the correct IP addresses please use the hostname and DNS, and automatically update your firewall rules if there are DNS changes.